mitcharseneau/IaR-Display/INSTALL.md

 ## Overview

-This document describes how to install and configure FullPageOS on a Raspberry Pi for use with iamresponding, including automatic page loading and installation of the IaR Helper Chromium extension.
+This document describes how to manually install and configure a Raspberry Pi running FullPageOS for use with iamresponding.

+These steps replicate everything performed by the automated provisioning script, including kiosk configuration, extension loading, credential handling, VNC configuration, splash and background setup, and Chromium policy changes.

-These are the manual installation steps.
-This document does not use the provisioning script.
+No part of this document relies on the provisioning script.

 ## Prerequisites